-- address youth needs such as job readiness, life skills, career awareness, and personal social development. - Address financial literacy (i.e., Money Smart training including banking and budgeting), employment preparation, interviewing and appropriate communication skills for the world of work will be emphasized. - Conflict resolution, anger management, appropriate work attitudes, business etiquette, cooperation with co-workers and supervisors, confidence and personal responsibility will be instructed. - The positive and negative impact of "social networking sites" on obtaining and maintaining employment in today's work force.
+- address youth needs such as job readiness, life skills, career awareness, and personal social development. - Address financial literacy (i.e., Money Smart training including banking and budgeting), employment preparation, interviewing and appropriate communication skills for the world of work will be emphasized.

-- Program participants will develop and present a workshop that focuses on "Life Skills" (anger management, social networking, etc.).
+- Conflict resolution, anger management, appropriate work attitudes, business etiquette, cooperation with co-workers and supervisors, confidence and personal responsibility will be instructed. - The positive and negative impact of "social networking sites" on obtaining and maintaining employment in today's work force. - Program participants will develop and present a workshop that focuses on "Life Skills" (anger management, social networking, etc.).
 Visual aids, computer technology, and public speaking. - Seven Steps for a Highly Effective Teen will be taught (3 -4 full days) - Youth will participate in Lectures and demonstrate what they have learned by measurements of discussion, as well as pre and post testing. - Participants will create a resume, portfolio, and business documents such as cover letters, and design their own business card. - Youth will interview different business owners and attend job shadowing days.
 May try and conduct some videos of different owners and department directors within Fulton County. - Youth will work with employers to understand the expectations of the real world of work.

-Beginning in 2019, the LWDB will explore best practices in the State and around the country for youth entrepreneurship programs with the goal of creating an extra resource to serve program youth.
-WorkSource Fulton is currently partnering with a Community Based Organization that supports Youth Entrepreneurship.
-WorkSource Fulton is excited about this collaboration and the added dimension in learning that will impact the youth positively.
+Beginning in 2019, the LWDB beganwill exploringe best practices in the State and around the country for youth entrepreneurship programs with the goal of creating an extra resource to serve program youth.